How to Immigrate From Singapore to Canada

 If you want to sponsor your partner to Canada, then maybe a Spousal Sponsorship may be exactly what you need.

 Maybe you want to work in Canada in a skilled occupation for a better salary and work opportunities?
-Below you will find visa streams and programs that are managed through the Express Entry System to ensure you have a processing time of six months!
+Below you will find visa streams and programs that are managed through the Canadian Express Entry system to ensure you have a processing time of six months!

 - Canadian Experience Class;